thejetjayjay/DomCobb/README.md

 - Smart document selection to minimize token usage while maintaining quality
 - Comprehensive Knowledge Library organized by AI models and prompting techniques
 - Automatic quality checks for antipatterns, vagueness, and best practices
-- Support for simple text prompts to complex multi-agent systems
+- Support for simple text prompts to complex multi-agent systems with per-agent prompt blueprints
 - Platform-agnostic prompts when no specific provider is mentioned

 ---